Magical objects in Harry Potter: Goblet of Fire

-It is mentioned in the Deathly Hallows that the Sword of Gryffindor is supposed to be in Bellatrix Lestrange's vault, placed there by Severus Snape.
-Unknown to Bellatrix, that sword was only a replica.
-When Harry, Ron and Hermione were captured and brought to Malfoy Manor, she spotted the sword near one of the Snatchers, who intended to keep it.
-She killed him and forced the rest out of the room, then tortured Hermione for information about the sword.
-But at Harry's request, Griphook lied and said that the sword was a forgery.
-Bellatrix's reaction to having her vault possibly broken into convinced Harry that the Horcrux was also placed in her vault.
+The Goblet of Fire is an artefact used at the beginning of every Triwizard Tournament.
+Each student who is of-age and wishes to compete places a piece of parchment with their name on it into the Goblet.
+At the designated time, the Goblet selects one champion from each of the three schools in competition.

+Sword of Gryffindor

+The Sword of Gryffindor is a goblin-crafted sword.
+It was once owned by Godric Gryffindor, and can magically present itself to any Gryffindor student who needs it.
+During the course of the novel series, the sword is used to kill a Basilisk and destroy three of Voldemort's Horcruxes.

-Philosopher's stone
+Philosopher's Stone

 Based upon the ancient alchemical idea of the philosopher's stone, the stone is owned by Nicolas Flamel and first mentioned in Harry Potter and the Philosopher's Stone.
 The stone is legendary in that it changes all metals to gold, and can be used to brew a potion called the Elixir of Life, making the drinker immortal.
 The Philosopher's Stone is seen only in the first and last book, although it is referenced several times throughout the series.
 It was destroyed at the end of the first book by Dumbledore with Flamel's agreement.

-In the American version, this stone is called the sorcerer's stone.
+In the American version, this stone is called the Sorcerer's Stone.